clinthof/artprize-mobile-app/docs/tutorial.md

     print("Unknown/other location permissions (fatal)") }
 ```
+---
+**Note**

+When running in a simulator rather than a physical iOS device, the simulator cannot deduce its current location.
+Use Features > Location > Custom Location and enter geocoordinates to generate a simulated user location.

+---
 In either case of the user authorizing constant location tracking or just when in use, we will tell the mapView to show the user location and call ``centerOnUserLocation``, which will be written later.
 We will then start updating the location.
 If the user has denied the request, or the services are restricted in settings, print a specific statement to the console.
 Again, this would ideally be handled with a custom alert so that the user is aware of what went wrong.
 If not determined, we will simply request the location for when the application is in use as a constant location outside of using the app is not relevant.
 Otherwise, if the state is unknown, print a statement indicating so to the console.

 The next important function is ``centerOnUserLocation`` as it is called in some cases of the previous function.
 This will just make sure that the screen's focal point is the user's current location.
 First, unwrap ``locationManager.location?.coordinate`` via optional binding into a variable ``location`` and initialize an ``MKCoordinateRegion`` to center on this location.
 Set the ``latitudinalMeters`` and ``longitudinalMeters`` each to 10000 (this is more appropriately done with a global constant) and call ``setRegion`` on the ``mapView`` to center on the predefined region.